 method

 a character specifying the method by which the prior distribution is constructed.
-Possible options are default, strict, impartial, param, arm, bram, hyp, sample, and factor.
+Possible options are default, strict, impartial, param, arm, bram, hyp, sample, and power.
 See the details section for more information.

 likelihood